 For current visa information, please check with the embassy/consulate of the countries involved.

 If members of your party require visas to enter other countries, please ensure that they have a visa for re-entry into the UK.
 Many non-EU passport holders require a visa to gain entry into France.
+Use this link to check whether a visa is required.
 Further information is available here

 In addition to requiring parental consent for medical and health matters, you may also be required to provide evidence of consent to take the child out of the country.
 The Outdoor Education Advisers’ Panel (OEAP) offers the following advice on parental consent for crossing borders: